khalidsophee/BQE-Assessment-IOS/README.md

    **OR** press **⌘ + U**
 3. To run a specific test:
    - Open the **Test Navigator (⌘ + 6)**
-   - Click the ▶️ next to the desired test or test class
+   - Click run next to the desired test or test class

 ---

-## 🧪 Sample Test Tags (AccessibilityIdentifiers)
+##Sample Test Tags (AccessibilityIdentifiers)

 All major UI elements have identifiers for testing: